I8SumPi/goldencodecave/README.md

 ![ScreenShot from LinuxMint with Python3](https://i.imgur.com/Fz5nRkw.jpg)

 ## Issues
-I have seen that when I run this script with Python2 the script finds 0 code cave.
+I noticed that when I run this script with Python2 the script finds 0 code cave.
 It maybe only work with Python3.

 ## Tasks
 [x] Find code cave in PE Files